Boemy/Powershell-Scripts/README.md

 ## Description

-The User and Group Creation Script allows the user to utilize a CSV file to edit the user data of the created users and groups, as well as configure options such as the CSV path, Tenant domain, and Tenant ID.
+The User and Group Creation Script allows the user to utilize a CSV-file to edit the user data of the created users and groups, as well as configure options such as the CSV path, Tenant domain, and Tenant ID.

 After each step of the script, multiple checks are performed to ensure smooth progress.
 In case of any issues, error messages will be displayed to the user.